JCGuest/wtf1/README.md

 ### TypeScript

 The main model is written with TypeScript.
-To run the TypeScript compiler, enter the command `tsc`.
-This will start the compiler in watch mode (auto-updates after file changes are made) as per the `tsconfig.json` file.
+The typescript has already been compiled to a Javascript file but you can install the Typescript compiler `node_typescript` with your preffered package installer and enter the command `tsc` in the parent directory of this repository.
+This will start the compiler in watch mode (auto-updates after file changes are made) as per the `tsconfig.json` file and this will allow you to make changes to Search.ts.